 The Vertex WWW has been seen downgraded to an ATP standard.
 This is unusual, but has been seen above with the CYMA ATP.

-There are a few Wyler ATP watches that were possibly made during a supply shortage, like Eterna and Mido.
-Again these do not conform the definition of an ATP watch.
+There are a few Wyler ATP watches that were possibly made for the MoD during a supply shortage, like Eterna and Mido ATP’s.
+Again these do not conform to the definition of an ATP watch.

 And a centre seconds white dial Wyler Extraflat engraved ATP and Bravingtons.